-See how your small business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can take full advantage of your Tennessee Employee Retention Tax Incentive with a quick application process that will take just 15 minutes of your time.
+See how your small business might be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Tennessee Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

 As a part of the American Rescue Plan Act, the ERC program works to offer aid to small businesses and contrary to the paycheck protection program (PPP) loan, you are not required to pay back the ERC credit amount.

 Businesses that are trying to secure the Employee Retention Credit (ERC) must fulfill one of the two qualifications in order to be eligible.